Naywvi/Abuse-click/readme.md

-# code of Abuse Click
+# code of conduct Abuse Click